nabzali/python-encryption-project/README.md

 # Python Encryption Project
 This repository is a personal favourite.
-It includes a series of python scripts (caesar.py, keyword.py, fileKeyword.py).
+It includes a series of python source code files (caesar.py, keyword.py, fileKeyword.py).
 Each of the three scripts are individual encryption algorithms of different levels of robustness.
-In short, encryption allows messages (essentially data) to be sent across networks securely. **No frameworks or outside libraries/modules were imported into these source code files.**
+In short, encryption allows messages (essentially data) to be sent across networks securely. **No frameworks or external libraries/modules were used in this project.**